Zita Johann: Career

 Johann debuted on Broadway in 1924.
 She turned down the lead in Universal's 1929 theatrical version of Show Boat, so she could star in the play Machinal with a young Clark Gable.
 She subsequently signed a contract with MGM to act in films.
-Her contract was unique at the time in that it had a script approval clause, which is an indication of how much the studio had wanted to sign her.
+Her contract was unique at the time in that it had a script approval clause, an indication of how much the studio had wanted to sign her.
 She took full advantage of the clause and turned down most scripts she was offered.
 She was said to have once asked Irving Thalberg why he made such awful pictures.
 About six months later, she asked to be released from her contract.

 Johann made her first film appearance in D.W.
 Griffith's 1931 film The Struggle.
 Johann had been a great admirer of Griffith and was delighted to star in the film, which was inspired in part by his own struggle with alcoholism.
 The film was not a success.

-The next year, she starred in her most famous film, The Mummy (1932), with Boris Karloff.
+The next year, Johann starred in her most famous film, The Mummy (1932), with Boris Karloff.
 It seemed like a perfect role for her because of her beliefs in reincarnation and mysticism.
 However, the director, Karl Freund, was hostile to her on set.
 He forced her to film a (later deleted) scene while unprotected from lions, and tried to get her to film a semi-nude scene.
 Johann asserted Freund set her up as a scapegoat in case his directorial debut was unsuccessful.

 Johann went on to make other films and was also known for her performances in The Sin of Nora Moran (1933) and Luxury Liner (1933).
 None were as successful as The Mummy.
 Nonetheless, her great love was the theater and she did not like Hollywood.
 She felt exploited by the studio moguls who viewed actors as commodities, and she didn't like being on camera which she felt was a barrier between her and the audience.
 By contrast, in the theater, she had more rehearsal time, felt less rushed and was less exhausted at the end of the day.
 In her New York Post obituary in 1993, she was quoted as having said: "I hated Hollywood.
 It was no more than a personality and sex factory.
 They weren't interested in acting."
 In her obituary in The Independent, she was quoted as having described the dehumanizing Hollywood system: "The moguls created stars and sold them to the public, the way a grocer sold a 39-cent can of tomatoes to his shoppers."